Marazia/Tati/markdowntraining.md

 Each of your listed subjects has to be preceded by a "-" character

- -Watermelons
- -Apples
- -Bananas
+- Fruits
+- Inside
+- a text
+- for listing purposes

 A nested list (Subtopics of the listed subjects) is made with an indentation before inserting "-" in your subtopic.

 -Watermelons
   -Are watery
 -Apples
   -Are acidic
 -Bananas
   -Not my favorites

 ### *Ordered (numbered) lists*

 Each of your listed subjects has to be preceded by a "1." later it will be converted automatically to a ordered numeration.

 1.Watermelons
   1.cute
 1.Apples
   1.not the brand
 1.Bananas
   1.should not be in the list

 ## **Inserting tables**